user2745/user2745/README.md

 - 💬 Ask me about ways to grow your business network
 - 📫 How to reach me: kamtokevin@gmail.com
 - ⚡ Fun fact: I am from not America!

+Motto: Focus and Discipline will set you free